| Machotka's current exhibit

 Czechoslovakia for six years.
 Then, in 1948, the Soviet communists took power and

 Machotka's family was forced to escape.
 At the age of 16, Machotka entered the University of Chicago, where he saw his first Cézanne painting.
-His life-long love of Cézanne's art has resulted in his giving lectures on Cézanne all over the world, a university course on Cézanne at UCSC, and a published book, Cézanne: Landscape Into Art.
+His life-long love of Cézanne's art has resulted in his giving lectures on Cézanne all over the world, a university course on Cézanne at UCSC, and two published books, Cézanne: Landscape Into Art and CÉZANNE The eye and the mind.
 After Chicago, Machotka went on to receive his Ph.D. at Harvard University.
 In 1970, he joined the faculty at the University of California at Santa Cruz, where he founded the Psychology of Aesthetics department, and served as Provost of Porter College (then known as College Five), Chair of the Psychology Department, and Chair of the Senate Faculty.
-He has written articles and books on Psychology, art, artists, and creativity, including his latest book, Painting and Our Inner World: The Psychology of Image Making Never believing he would
+He has written articles and books on psychology, art, artists, and creativity.
+Never believing he would

 see Czech soil again, Machotka returned to Prague in 1990 shortly after the